zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 Controls, Depends, and thus the congregations are lonely.

 [APZ 107.3] (#apz107 .3) {#apz107 .3 .ref .apz} "How to Spend
-Uniquely single?”
+Uniquely single?"
 He who was single was thus despended People who have little sounds, are separated from the people who have little husha Secret activities serve brigades who are worthy of rest.
 Him Moving alone.
 Stands alone, lives alone.
 To give the village alone